 What’s Wrong with CIWA?

-In order to get (and stay) clean from alcohol after detox, it is important to make dietary changes.
+It is important to make dietary changes to stay sober from alcohol after detox.
 This is one of the aspects of recovery that the ASAM does not emphasize enough.
 Making changes in diet can help addicts to prepare for withdrawal.
 Eating a combination of the right foods can ease symptoms and decrease the possibility of relapsing.

 Alcohol Detox Diet

-Fruits and vegetables: Fruits and veggies are high in fiber and low in calories.
+- Fruits and vegetables – Fruits and veggies are high in fiber and low in calories.
 For this reason, they’re helpful to the digestive system.
-When withdrawing from booze, you want to start moving toxins out of your body.
-Maintaining a healthy digestive system will help you to do so.
+When withdrawing from alcohol, you want to start moving toxins out of your body.
+Maintaining a healthy gut will help you to do so.

-Protein: Although you should avoid fatty foods, you’ll need some protein to keep you strong.
-Poultry like chicken and turkey is a good source of protein.
-Beans, peas, nuts and seeds are also great, especially if you don’t eat meat.
-Stay away from red meats like steak when trying to detox.
+- Protein – Although you should avoid fatty foods, you’ll need protein to keep you strong.
+Poultry, like chicken and turkey, is a good source of protein.
+Beans, peas, nuts, and seeds are also great, especially if you don’t eat meat.

-Plenty of water: Water is the key to flushing toxins out of your system.
+- Plenty of water – Water is the key to flushing toxins out of your system.
 After years of alcohol abuse, your body is flooded with them.
-Drinking water is very important, as it will help to cleanse your bloodstream.
-It will also help you to absorb all of the nutrients in your healthy meals.
+Drinking water is critical, as it will help to cleanse your bloodstream.
+It will also help you absorb all the nutrients in your healthy meals.

-Don’t eat processed foods while withdrawing or recovering.
-Foods with too much unnatural sugar can increase cravings and put strain on the digestive system.
+- Whole foods – Don’t eat processed foods while withdrawing or recovering.
+Foods with too much unnatural sugar can increase cravings and strain the digestive system.
 If fresh foods are out of your budget, canned fruits and vegetables will work fine.
-Also, stay away from fats during your recovery period.
-Toxins are stored in fat cells, so you want to minimize them as much as possible.